abdobassel/social/CONTRIBUTION.md

 ### Pull Requests

-If you have code improvements, bug fixes, or new features to contribute to SnapTalk, we encourage you to submit a pull request on our [GitHub repository](https://github.com/hudy0000/social/pulls).
+If you have code improvements, bug fixes, or new features to contribute to Social , we encourage you to submit a pull request on our [GitHub repository](https://github.com/hudy0000/social/pulls).
 Please follow these guidelines:

 - Fork our repository and create a branch for your changes.